 What is the new July 2026 Amex Centurion Lounge restriction?

-Starting July 2026, Amex Centurion Lounge guests must be travelling on the same flight as the cardholder.
-This means cardholders cannot bring non-flying family or friends into the lounge while waiting for their own flight.
+Effective 8 July 2026, Amex Centurion Lounge guests must be travelling on the same flight as the cardholder, and layover access is limited to within five hours of the connecting flight.
+This means cardholders cannot bring non-flying family or friends into the lounge while waiting for their own flight, nor use a Centurion Lounge many hours ahead of a connection.
 The change targets cardholders using Centurion Lounges as social meeting spaces while travel companions are flying elsewhere or not flying at all.
-The existing $50 per adult and $30 per child guest fee continues, and the $75,000 annual spend threshold to unlock complimentary Centurion guests (introduced in 2023) remains in place.
-Same-flight verification will be enforced at the lounge entry point.
+The $50-per-guest fee continues, and the $75,000 annual spend threshold that unlocks up to two complimentary Centurion guests (introduced in 2023) remains in place.
+Same-flight verification is enforced at the lounge entry point.

 Does the Chase Sapphire Reserve still allow free guests at Sapphire Lounges?